 - Grand Theft Auto V: Premium Online Edition & Megalodon Shark Card Bundle (£74.99)

-Our experts have hand-picked the following similar games for you.
-These offer a similar way to play to Grand Theft Auto V or are games with a similar theme or topic.
-These are good alternative games to Grand Theft Auto V, or are a younger rated alternative for players not ready for PEGI 18+ or ESRB MATURE 17+ games.
+Our experts have hand-picked the following similar games.
+These are similar to Grand Theft Auto V in how they play or their theme.
+These are good alternative games to Grand Theft Auto V, or are a younger rated alternative for players not ready for PEGI 18 or ESRB MATURE 17+ games.